department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 #### Make sure one of these describes you:
 - A Servicemember on active duty, **or**
-- A Veteran who separated from the military without receiving a dishonorable discharge, **or**
+- A Veteran who didn't receive a dishonorable discharge when you separated from the military, **or**
 - The spouse or dependent child of a Servicemember or Veteran, even if the Servicemember or Veteran died first, **or**
 - In some cases, the adult dependent child of a Servicemember or Veteran (if you aren’t married)